Azerbaijan defuses nearly 350 landmines in its liberated territories last week | News.az

 The Azerbaijan Mine Action Agency (ANAMA) continues demining operations in the country’s territories liberated from the Armenian occupation.

-During the mine-clearing operations in Tartar, Aghdam, Khojavand, Kalbajar, Fuzuli, Shusha, Gubadli, Jabrayil, Khojavand, Lachin and Zangilan districts from 21 to 27 August, 256 anti-personnel and 92 anti-tank landmines, as well as 71 units of unexploded ordnance, were found and neutralized, ANAMA told News.Az.
+During the mine-clearing operations in Tartar, Aghdam, Fuzuli, Shusha, Gubadli, Jabrayil and Zangilan districts from 7 to 12 October, 170 anti-personnel and 179 anti-tank mines, as well as 357 unexploded ordnances (UXO) were found and neutralized, ANAMA told News.Az.

-As a result, more than 528 hectares have been cleared of mines and UXOs, the agency added.
+As a result, about 485 hectares have been cleared of mines and UXOs, the agency added.